bishlasagna/leah-never-knows/README.md

  => To see my photography/ design: https://www.behance.net/leah_never_knows

+Languages Spoken:

+- *English, French, Cantonese (Native/Bilingual proficiency)
+- *Mandarin Chinese (Simplified) (Professional working proficiency)
+- *Finnish, Bahasa Indonesian (Elementary)*

-Do feel free to message me on anything related to area of interests in tech/ law.
-Always open to new conversations!
+***Do feel free to message me on anything related to area of interests in tech/ law.
+Always open to new conversations!***

 - *Email- qi.ming.yue13@gmail.com*
 - PS: Please use my email only for official/ collaboration purposes.
 Have a nice day! :)